 ‘Let me make a call,’ he said.
 He dialled up a neurologist friend, and they spoke for a few moments.
 Then he hung up and said, ‘Sure.
 Taper off, see what happens.
 If you start having auras again, you can always go back on.’

 And so I tapered off, and then stopped altogether.
-There is a theory that the brain, with the temporary help of medication, The demon is still with me, hovering just inches away, and might reach out tomorrow and tap at my temporal lobe. can learn not to have seizures.
+There is a theory that the brain, with the temporary help of medication, can learn not to have seizures.
 I don’t know whether or not that’s true, but it sounds fascinating and is something I want to believe.
 I’ve also read that most people who suffer a grand mal seizure won’t ever have another one, and I want to believe that, too.
 My ex moved on.
 I did the same.
 The dogs led good, full lives and are both dead now.
 My sense of myself has come back.
 I’ve been off the medication for nearly ten years.